 Chennai, the capital of Tamil Nadu, is known as the gateway to south India.
-Despite being an important city for manufacturing, health care, and IT, Chennai has managed to retain a spaciousness that's lacking in other major Indian cities.
+Despite being an important city for manufacturing, healthcare, and IT, Chennai has managed to retain a spaciousness that's lacking in other major Indian cities.
 It's a sprawling and busy, yet conservative, city with deep traditions and culture that are yet to give way to the growing foreign influence there.
-This Chennai guide and city profile is full of travel information and tips.
+This Chennai guide and city profile are full of travel information and tips.

 Chennai is located in the state of Tamil Nadu, on the eastern coast of India.